 - Discomfort from medications.
-One of the most common egg freezing risks is mild discomfort from the ovarian stimulation medications.
+One of the most common risks is mild discomfort from the ovarian stimulation medications.
 Most women who utilize egg freezing produce a large number of eggs, which can cause some discomfort as the eggs mature.
 In rare cases, ovarian hyperstimulation syndrome (OHSS) can occur, but it can be avoided with regular monitoring at the clinic.

 - Egg retrieval.
 The final step of egg freezing is egg retrieval.
 It is done under anesthesia, which carries risks that our physicians can explain in greater detail.
 After the procedure, women may experience mild discomfort and light bleeding that often resolve on their own.